 Explaining Raising the Participation Age

-There will be an important change in the law from summer 2013: it will affect how long you will be staying in education or training.
+There has been an important change in the law from summer 2013: it will affect how long you will be staying in education or training.

 This doesn’t mean that you have to stay at the same school and go into the sixth form.